Alliance Activities : Certified System Engineer ICAM PACS Training and Certification Program

 This comprehensive program will provide systems engineers with the necessary training to demonstrate their ability to efficiently and effectively implement PKI and federal ICAM architectures for E-PACS and meet all federal requirements.

 The program has a core classroom training curriculum and hands-on training to teach engineers best practices for set-up and testing E-PACS.
 The program will provide:

 - A comprehensive three-day program including two days of instructed training and a third day of review prior to written and practical exams.
-The CSEIP training program is led by Lars Suneborn, Director of Training Programs, along with Stephen Howard, CertiPath and Bryan Ichikawa, Smart Card Alliance, who are all certified as CSEIP instructors by the Smart Card Alliance.
+The CSEIP training program is led by Lars Suneborn, Director of Training Programs along with Bryan Ichikawa, Smart Card Alliance, who are all certified as CSEIP instructors by the Smart Card Alliance.

 - A comprehensive set of course materials addressing how E-PACS work, how PKI is managed within the system and how the PIV credentials interface with the security system

 - A hands-on training exercise using approved E-PACS to demonstrate the engineer’s abilities to set up, test and configure PIV access control features within the security system